Water Programs

 Lead in Drinking Water Program

-Fixtures found to supply water above the 10 ppb Virginia Reporting Level are logged and flagged for reinspection by the LCPS Environmental Health and Safety Division.
+Fixtures found to supply water above the 10 ppb Virginia Reporting Level are reported and flagged for reinspection by the LCPS Environmental Health and Safety Division.

 More information on drinking water testing data and schedules for testing.